-I work and live in beautiful Bear River, Nova Scotia with.
-I paint on canvas with acrylic, oils, and watercolour – whatever inspires me in the studio that I share with silversmith Larry Knox, my life partner.
-I also weave and explore the surprises of monoprinting.
-And I garden, volunteer in the community and count my good luck every day.
+I paint and live in beautiful Bear River, Nova Scotia.
+I use acrylics, oils, and watercolours – whatever inspires me.
+I share the studio with silversmith Larry Knox, my best friend and life long partner.
+I garden, volunteer in the community and count my good luck every day.

-After returning to Canada, I met Larry, my life partner and together we pursued art in the spaces that weren’t filled with raising 2 creative children and working 9-5.
+After returning to Canada, I met Larry, my best friend and partner and together we pursued art in the spaces that weren’t filled with raising our 2 creative children and working 9-5.
 I went back to school so I could work as a Library Technician, then as Librarian in education.
 There were many busy years of being a mother, working full time and taking distance ed courses to get my Arts BA.

-In 2007, our children grown, Larry and I were able to leave the city behind and to resume chasing the dream of painting and silversmithing fulltime in a rural village of artists in eastern Canada.
+In 2007, our children grown, Larry and I left Toronto behind to resume chasing the dream of painting and silversmithing full time in this rural village of artists in eastern Canada.

-I feel most fortunate to be able to paint my surroundings here in this beautiful province of Nova Scotia.
+I feel such gratitude to be able to (finally!) paint my surroundings here in this beautiful province of Nova Scotia.